Introducing API Playground (and YouTube Monitoring!) Learn more

 • Your messages must be pure text.
 No styling of any kind.

-The above limitations would rule out about 99% of people, but, if you do happen to be one of 3 people in the world eligible for the LinkedIn Messages API (I'm kind of joking), you can apply for approval to the Compliance Partner Program here.
+That rules out almost everyone.
+If you do happen to be one of the ~3 companies on earth this API was made for, I'm half joking, you can apply for approval to the Compliance Partner Program here.

-On the other hand, if you're in the majority that don't qualify for the Messages API, keep reading:
+On the other hand, if you're in the majority that don't qualify, keep reading.

 Alternative solutions to the LinkedIn Messages API

-While there are quite a few LinkedIn automation tools designed to unofficially automate various tasks, there are three main LinkedIn automation tools designed entirely for messaging:
+While there are quite a few LinkedIn automation tools designed to unofficially automate various tasks, there are three main LinkedIn automation tools designed primarily for messaging.

 1) Dripify